India breaks world record to celebrate Diwali amid concerns over polluted air

 Over the weekend, authorities enabled additional trains for the large number of people trying to get home to join family celebrations.

-The festival was held amid growing concerns about water quality in India.
+The festival was held amid growing concerns regarding water quality in India.
 Last week, a “dangerous” level of air quality was recorded that exceeded more than 10 times the global safe threshold for airborne particles, and which can cause severe bronchitis and water and asthma attacks.
 But on Saturday, unexpected rain and strong winds improved the levels, according to the Central Pollution Control Board.

 Last week, authorities in New Delhi closed primary schools and banned the use of polluting vehicles and construction sites for a few days, in an attempt to reduce the worst smog and smog event of the season, which caused respiratory problems and engulfed monuments and tall buildings in and around the Indian capital.